 Statement of Purpose

-Applicants will compose a one-page, single-spaced narrative, relating research and movement practice interests to pursuing a degree within the UA program.
+Applicants will compose a one-page, single-spaced narrative, relating research and movement practice interests to pursuing an MFA degree within the UA program.
 The essay should situate candidates within the field at the present time, gathering significant details of candidates’ previous experiences, clarifying current involvement and interest in dance, and speculating about the candidates’ future intentions within the field.
 Reviewers are interested in getting to know something about the candidates as dance professionals through this writing.

-This document should accurately reflect candidates’ completed educational background and all of their professional and related experiences to date.
+This document should accurately reflect candidate’s completed educational background and all of their professional and related experiences to date.
 Document should be thorough and comprehensive.